yguenduez/emscripten-hello-world/README.md

 ### Update and Activate

-Enter the directory install as well as activate the latest stable version of `emsdk`
+Enter the directory and install as well as activate the latest stable version of `emsdk`

 ```sh
 cd emsdk